 Castagnaccio is a sweet and thin chestnut flour cake baked in many Italian regions: Tuscany, Piedmont, Liguria, and Puglia.

 As always happens in our foodie peninsula, each area, town, and family have a jealously guarded Castagnaccio recipe.
 These chestnut cakes are made for Fall, especially for the “Festa dei Morti”, the Day of the Dead, and for Christmas.

 Legend says the rosemary needles in Castagnaccio are a potent love elixir, so any girl trying to conquer the heart of a handsome young guy should offer him a slice of this dessert and make him hers forever…

-The Castagnaccio recipe is a dish from the Red & Orange Simposio a book series about Italy.
+The Castagnaccio recipe is a dish from the Red & Orange Simposio a cookbook series about Italy.
 Get your copy for more Italian Fall recipes, stories, traditions, and pictures!

 HOW TO MAKE AND SERVE CASTAGNACCIO

 Castagnaccio has country origins, and it is a delicious combination of chestnut flour, raisins, pine nuts, rosemary, and olive oil.
 Besides preparing the nuts and spices, mixing them with sugar, olive oil, and chestnut flour, all you have to do is bake the cake for about forty minutes.

 Serve your Castagnaccio at room temperature, accompanied by a glass of Tuscan new wine.

 - 10.5 oz chestnut flour 300 gr - 3 cups